Campaign guide

-Anti-Bullying Week 2026 runs from 16-20 November.
+Anti-Bullying Week 2026 runs from Monday 16 to Friday 20 November with the theme Break the Silence.
 This guide helps school leaders plan assemblies, classroom activity, pupil voice and follow-up work that lasts beyond one awareness week.

 Dates and theme